jaystack/functionly-doc/wiki/decorators.md

 ```
 > The created table will be suffixed with the stage name.
 Read more [[here|Deployment#stage]].

-> In the `tableName` and the `envirnmentKey` properties can contain the `%ClassName%` placeholder and it will be replaced with the current class's name.
+> In the `tableName` and the `environmentKey` properties can contain the `%ClassName%` placeholder and it will be replaced with the current class's name.

 ### Default values
 #### environmentKey: